 Celebrating weaver and artist Ann Sutton and the Crafts Lives archive.

-This event has been rescheduled from 1 July and takes place at the British Library.
+This event has been rescheduled from the original date of 16 September.

 The last few years have seen a deserved resurgence of interest in Ann Sutton's long career as a weaver, maker and artist.
 Join us at this exciting free event for the public premiere of the beautiful documentary film My Bones are Woven, bookended by a discussion on making art and crafting narratives.